Hongyu-Li/Snake_Game/README.md

 # Snake Game

 Are you working in a sitting position right now?
 Feeling pains about your stiff neck and tight shoulders?
-If so, you're gonna love our game! <br/>
+If so, you're gonna love our game!
 Now go to https://snake.tensor-game.tk/ and have a relax!

 ## How to play?
-In this game, you have to use your head gestures to guide the snake to gain score as high as possible like this: 👇👇👇👇(A big thank you to our demo tester @Hongyu-Li)
+In this game, you have to use your head gestures to guide the snake to gain score as high as possible like this: <br/>
+👇👇👇👇(A big THANK YOU to our demo tester [@codingwesley](https://github.com/codingwesley))
 ![demo](https://github.com/Hongyu-Li/Snake_Game/blob/master/figs/demo.gif)

 Got interested?
 Four steps to start playing quickly: